Possessives for intermediate learners

 Warning!

-Please note that when we have regular plural nouns, we must not add an 's'.
+Please note that when we have a regular plural noun, we must not add an 's to form the possessive.
 We simply add an apostrophe after the noun.
 Check out the following examples:

 We're going to her parents' house.